IdaCy/error_interp/README.md

 This is a research project by IMI (Imperial Mechanistic Interpretability) exploring how Large Language Models (LLMs) process and respond to *semantically equivalent* instructions or questions that differ in style, tone, or structure.

 The repository focuses on:
-- **Paraphrased Prompt Generation** (e.g. polite vs. urgent rephrasings)
+- **Typo Prompt Generation** (e.g. polite vs. urgent rephrasings)
 - **Mechanistic Interpretability** (internal attention and neuron activation differences)
 - **Evaluation Metrics** (using open-source reward models or GPT-4 to score responses)
 - **Analysis** of .pt files containing hidden states, attentions, and outputs

-This work aims to shed light on how LLMs encode paraphrased queries and to measure the reliability of their output under varied phrasing.
+This work aims to shed light on how LLMs encode typo-introduced queries and to measure the reliability of their output under varied phrasing.

 ---